chengyuanmao819/LOL-analysis/README.md

   frameborder="0"
 ></iframe>

-This graph shows an overlapping histogram of the distribution of total gold, split by a categorical variable called "First Tower Status" which has two levels: True and False.
+This graph shows an overlapping histogram of the distribution of total gold, split by "First Tower Status" which has two levels: True and False.

 The blue bars represent the distribution for cases where First Tower Status is True, while the orange bars represent the distribution for cases where First Tower Status is False.